OutSystems/docs-support/src/enterprise/troubleshooting/reset-users-auth-preferences.md

     * UseSAMLLogin (Users) (when present)

-After that, you will be able to login on the Users eSpace with your previous credentials.
+After that, you will be able to log into Users with your previous credentials.